ibm-cloud-docs/discovery-data/nlu.md

 To understand the sentiment of an entire document, apply this enrichment to a field that contains as much of the text from the document as possible, such as the `text` field.

-To analyze sentiment in text from multiple fields at once and capture the overall sentiment of the document, use the Content Mining application.
+To analyze sentiment in text from multiple fields at one time and capture the overall sentiment of the document, use the Content Mining application.
 For more information, see [Enabling multiple text fields](/docs/discovery-data?topic=discovery-data-contentminerapp#enable-multiple-fields) and [Enabling sentiment analysis](/docs/discovery-data?topic=discovery-data-contentminerapp#sentiment-analysis).

 ### Example
 {: #nlu-sentiment-example}